Green Bay, Wisconsin: After independence

 By 1850 the town had a population of 1,923.
-The town was incorporated as the city of Green Bay in 1854.
+The town was incorporated as the city of Green Bay on February 27, 1854.
 The Green Bay Area Public School District was founded in 1856.
 Throughout the 1850s, word spread of America's cheap land and good soil, bringing in an influx of Belgian people, German, Scandinavian, Irish and Dutch immigrants, each adding to the culture.
 The greatest concentration of newcomers came from Belgium.
 They cleared the land to farm and build their homes.

 The railroad arrived in the 1860s.
 The three railroads that would reach Green Bay were the Chicago & North Western (C&NW), SOO Line, (SOO), and the Milwaukee Road (MILW).
 These railroads were highways which allowed people and products to travel all over the state, increasing business and trade opportunities.
 The area was able to grow and enrich itself with the use of the plentiful timber resources.
 This led to the paper industry becoming the major employer in Green Bay, and opened up the port for international trade.